Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/README.md

 ## Customization

-- To modify product data, edit the relevant HTML sections in `index.html`.
+- To modify product data, edit the relevant HTML sections in `https://raw.githubusercontent.com/Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/main/cantorship/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart_v2.9.zip`.
-- Styles can be adjusted in the `styles.css` file.
+- Styles can be adjusted in the `https://raw.githubusercontent.com/Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/main/cantorship/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart_v2.9.zip` file.
-- Core functionality is contained in `scripts.js`.
+- Core functionality is contained in `https://raw.githubusercontent.com/Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/main/cantorship/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart_v2.9.zip`.

 For any additional help or inquiries, please open an issue in this repository.